fengyu05/roc/README.md

 Ploting ROC charts is not easy, which usually requires a MapReduce like data proccessing code.

 This tools is highly optimized and run on single machine super fast.
-For in example, in the brenchmark, it processed 1.1G compressed GZ data within 300s.
+In the brenchmarking, it processed 1.1G compressed GZ data within 300 seconds on a `3.1 GHz Intel Core i7 Macbook pro`.

 ## Install